Contrast-Security-OSS/docs/content/user/account/Notifications.md

 * **In Contrast:** Notifications are available directly in the Contrast application.
 (See your list of notifications by clicking the bell icon in the top menu bar.)
 * **Email:** Notifications are available if mail has been set up by your Organization Administrator.

+> **Note:** Organization Administrators can set default notification settings for [integrations](admin-orgintegrations.html#integration-start) in your organization.
+For more information, go to the [Notifications management](admin-orgsettings.html#org-notify) article.

 ## Update Settings

 To change your notification settings, log in to Contrast, and go to the **User menu > Your Account > Notifications tab**.